15 Best Places to Visit in New Mexico

 In many American towns, it makes sense to first check out what's happening on Main Street.
 In 1895, Silver City's Main Street became a 55-foot-deep gulch following a catastrophic flood.
 Today, Big Ditch Park runs through the center of town, providing a shaded place to walk and rest on a bench beside Silva Creek.

-Thirty-three miles south of Silver City is another city that isn’t.
+Thirty-three miles south of Silver City is another one of the best places to visit in New Mexico.
 City of Rocks State Park appears like an apparition on a grassy knoll of Chihuahuan Desert.
-Artfully sculpted and positioned by volcanic activity millions of years ago, boulders and pinnacles as high as 40 feet create natural corridors that are the streets and boulevards of this surreal “city.”
+Artfully sculpted and positioned by volcanic activity millions of years ago, boulders and pinnacles as high as 40 feet create natural corridors that are the streets and boulevards of this surreal "city."

 9. Ghost Ranch

-Unlike O’Keeffe who relocated to spend the last half of her century-long life at Ghost Ranch and nearby village of Abiquiu, tourists come for only a day or a week.
-It isn’t a long time, but they never forget this incomparable and inspiring environment.
+Unlike O'Keeffe, who relocated to spend the last third of her nearly century-long life at Ghost Ranch and nearby village of Abiquiu, tourists come for only a day or a week.
+It isn't a long time, but they never forget this incomparable and inspiring environment.

 On your own, explore the many trails, an interfaith adobe chapel, a library, and two museums.
 One of them explains the human history of the area, and the other showcases ancient creatures who roamed this terrain, including the state dinosaur, Coelophysis.